 What does lice look like?

-3 steps for treating head lice Adult lice are about the size of a small ant, about two to four millimetres long, and range in colour from beige to brown to grey.
+Adult lice are about the size of a small ant, about two to four millimetres long, and range in colour from beige to brown to grey.
 They have six legs, no wings and pointy bodies.
 When lice first hatch from their eggs, they’re called nymphs, and they look just like adult lice but smaller, about the size of a sesame seed.
 The babies are clear in colour for the first few hours.
 “You can see right through them, so it’s very difficult to see them in your hair,” says Faulkner.
 “After they’ve had their first blood meal [after biting you], they turn red, so you’ll sometimes see little red dots climbing around your hair.”

 It takes about 24 hours for lice to turn brown or grey.
 Lice bites, which are small red bumps on the head, neck and shoulders, often cause an itchy scalp.
 However, you can have an itchy scalp without lice (due to dandruff and other skin conditions) or have lice without an itchy scalp.